“Your song list is huge! How do you pick what songs to play?”

 Our song list online is always kept up to date, and at last count includes over 200 songs!
 Having such a large and diverse list enables us to cater the music exactly to your event.
 We'll work with you on what music you do and don't want played, and gather information about your guests, as well as what 'vibe' you're looking for.
 With that in mind, we call out each song on stage based on what we think your crowd will like to hear next.
 We don't make a 'set list' before the event.
 Every event we play is different to maximize your and your guests' enjoyment.

 If you have a song in mind that is not on our song list, we're more than happy to learn it for a small fee.
 We need at least a few weeks notice to make charts and sequences and schedule rehearsal time.
-Alternatively you're more than welcome to bring cds or an iPod and we'll play them for you.
+Alternatively you're more than welcome to bring an iPod/phone/mp3 player and we'll play them for you.

 “How does Blind Date control volume?”

 We are able to play at extremely low volumes if necessary.
 During dinner, the band typically is asked to play a Sinatra/jazz set and we keep the volume at a level where guests can talk comfortably.
 Blind Date has played everything from small rooms to large outdoor venues and our sound equipment can easily accommodate either.

 “Do you guys setup lots of cables from the stage to a soundboard in the middle of the room?”

 No!
 One of the benefits of Blind Date's sophisticated audio system is that our sound board is controlled wirelessly via a laptop computer.
 Our sound engineer (dressed in a suit) moves inconspicuously throughout the room and blends into the crowd, which not only means he'll be relatively undetected, but his mobility allows him to optimize the sound quality for every part of the room.